Horse64/root.horse64.org/docs/Compilation.md

 Stages
 ------

-These are the current compilation stages of mooseec as of 2024-06-08:
+These are the current compilation stages for Horse64 Root as of 2025-12-17:

 All stages from `--stage token` up to `--stage transformed-code` (or the equivalent `--stage transformed-ast`) are equivalent to the